-B. Density-Based Approaches
+Density-Based Approaches

 One of the representatives of this type of approaches are local outlier factor (LOF) and variants.
-Based on the local In data stream applications, data volumes are huge, density of each data instance, the LOF determines the meaning that it is not possible to keep all data memory degree of outlierness, which provides suspicious ranking resident.
-Instead, a sliding window is used, keeping a scores for all samples.
-The most important property of the percentage of the data set in memory.
-The data objects LOF is the ability to estimate local data structure via maintained by the sliding window are termed active density estimation.
-The advantage of these approaches is objects.
-When an object leaves the window we say that the that they do not need to make any assumption for the generative distribution of the data.
-However, these approaches incur a high computational complexity in the the count-based window which always maintains the n testing phase, since they have to calculate the distance most recent objects and (ii) the time-based window which between each test instance and all the other instances to compute nearest neighbors.
+Based on the local density of each data instance, the LOF determines the degree of outlines, which provides suspicious ranking scores for all samples.
+The most important property of the LOF is the ability to estimate local data structure via density estimation.
+The advantage of these approaches is that they do not need to make any assumption for the generative distribution of the data.
+However, these approaches incur a high computational complexity in the testing phase since they have to calculate the distance between each test instance and all the other instances to compute nearest neighbors.

-C. Learning based Approach
+Learning based Approach

 First, the work called uncertain-SVDD (U-SVDD) here, addresses the outlier detection only using normal data without taking the outlier/negative examples into account.
 Second, U-SVDD only calculates the degree of membership of an example towards the normal example and takes single membership into learning phase.
-However, the work in this existing addresses the problem of outlier detection with a few labeled negative examples, and takes data with imperfect labels into account.
-Based on the problem, we put forward single likelihood model and bi-likelihood model to assign likelihood values to each examples based on their local behaviors.
+However, the work in this existing address the problem of outlier detection with a few labelled negative examples and takes data with imperfect labels into account.
+Based on the problem, we put forward single likelihood model and bi-likelihood model to assign likelihood values to each example based on their local behaviours.